Responding to Climate Changes

 Responding to risks

-Responses to identified risks and future considerations are approval and decided by Fujikura Group Global Environment committee the chairperson of the committee by the Managing Director in charge of the environment.
-Along with reporting on the results of action plans set out in CSR priority measures, Fujikura Group Global Environment committee shares information, considers and approval response plans, and reports to the Sustainability strategy Meeting.
-In addition, environmental data such as electricity usage, water, and disposal from each Fujikura Group site is entered, evaluated, and analyzed, and Fujikura Group Global Environment committee confirms results and reviews plans twice a year.
+Responses to identified risks and future considerations are approval and decided by the Global Environment committee, chaired by the the chairperson of the committee in charge of the Environment.
+Along with reporting on the results of action plans established in the CSR priority measures, the Global Environment committee shares information, considers and approval response plans, and reports to the Sustainability strategy Meeting.
+In addition, environmental data such as electricity usage, water, and disposal from each Fujikura Group site is entered, evaluated, and analyzed, and the Global Environment committee confirms results and reviews plans twice a year.

 Investing in opportunities